-- Consider aligning workflows with the American Heart Association's Target: Type 2 Diabetes Recognition Program. (see checklist here) Key additional components include: - Ensure assessment of urine microalbumin-creatinine ratio and eGFR at least annually for patients who have had type 1 diabetes for 5 or more years and in all patients with type 2 diabetes. - Offer immunizations of Hepatitis B, HPV, influenza, Pneumococcal, tetanus, diphtheria, pertussis, and zoster as per ADA guidelines or more updated recommendations. - Psychosocial assessment by a validated instrument(s) - .
+- Consider aligning workflows with the American Heart Association's Target: Type 2 Diabetes Recognition Program. (see checklist here) Key additional components include: - Ensure assessment of urine microalbumin-creatinine ratio and eGFR at least annually for patients who've had type 1 diabetes for 5 or more years and in all patients with type 2 diabetes. - Offer immunizations of Hepatitis B, HPV, influenza, Pneumococcal, tetanus, diphtheria, pertussis, and zoster as per ADA guidelines or more updated recommendations. - Psychosocial assessment by a validated instrument(s).

 Develop and implement protocols to routinely screen all patients for food insecurity and other social needs, and refer appropriate patients to social workers, care managers and/or community support to seek opportunities to address food insecurity and other social needs.
+Refer to
-Refer to Foundation for Health Care Quality's Social Needs Screening Report and Social Needs Intervention Report for guidance.^{xlii}

-• Consider co-locating resources to address food insecurity (e.g., food banks in the same building and clinics) as resources allow.
+Foundation for Health Care Quality's Social Needs Screening Report and Social Needs Intervention Report for guidance.
+Consider co-locating resources to address food insecurity (e.g., food banks in same building and clinics) as resources allow.
 Ensure that a person's health information, including but not limited to glycemic testing, lipid testing, tobacco smoking cessation, and diabetes-related hospitalization information, is available to patients through patient portals and that the patient knows how to access their information.

-Educate patients on accessing their health information and care plan through patient portals that are accessible, culturally appropriate, and linguistically inclusive (e.g., available in patient's preferred language, uses appropriate language for individuals with low health literacy)

-Create and/or support referral systems for the diabetes care team to correspond with and connect patients with external support.^{xliii}

-- Create and/or support pathways and/or referral systems for clinicians to correspond with dental providers, eye care professionals and other relevant specialties to provide current lab work and medication lists. - Create and support a referral process to a recognized National Diabetes Prevention Program (NDPP) or Special Diabetes program for Indians (SDPI), and assist patients and providers in finding a program that aligns with their learning needs and is inclusive of their identities (e.g., language, culturally appropriate, or provided in connection with a faith-based organizations.) - Create and support referral processes for nationally accredited Diabetes Self-Management Education and Support (DSMES) services and medical nutrition therapy (MNT).

-Develop capabilities to track and report a set of diabetes-related performance measures as determined by payer contracts and/or reporting requirements, including but not limited to:

-- o NCQA HEDIS - Hemoglobin A1c Control for Patients with Diabetes (HBD) - Blood Pressure Control for Patients with Diabetes (BPD) - Eye exam for patients with diabetes (EED) - Kidney Health Exam for Patients with Diabetes (KED) - Statin Therapy for Patients with Diabetes (SPD) - Adult Immunization Status (AIS) - Social Needs Screening and Intervention (SNS-E)

-□ If possible and needed, host health fairs and/or community-based screenings where glycemic testing is provided as part of the health system's community benefit work to identify individuals at risk for diabetes.^{xliv}

-□ If providing community-based screening, develop referral pathways for individuals that screen positive to connect with the appropriate level of care and/or establish with a PCP, regardless of screening location.
+Educate patients on accessing their health information and care plan through patient portals that are accessible, culturally appropriate, and linguistically inclusive (e.g., available in patient's preferred language, uses appropriate language for individuals with low health literacy) Create and/or support referral systems for the diabetes care team to correspond with and connect patients with external support.
+Create and/or support pathways and/or referral systems for clinicians to correspond with dental providers, eye care professionals and other relevant specialties to provide current lab work and medication lists.
+Create and support a referral process to a recognized National Diabetes Prevention Program (NDPP) or Special Diabetes program for Indians (SDPI), and assist patients and providers in finding a program that aligns with their learning needs and is inclusive of their identities (e.g., language, culturally appropriate, or provided in connection with a faith-based organizations.)
+Create and support referral processes for nationally accredited Diabetes Self-Management Education and Support (DSMES) services and medical nutrition therapy (MNT).
+Develop capabilities to track and report a set of diabetes-related performance measures as determined by payer contracts and/or reporting requirements, including but not limited to: NCQA HEDIS Hemoglobin A1c Control for Patients with Diabetes (HBD) Blood Pressure Control for Patients with Diabetes (BPD) Eye exam for patients with diabetes (EED) Kidney Health Exam for Patients with Diabetes (KED) Statin Therapy for Patients with Diabetes (SPD) Adult Immunization Status (AIS) Social Needs Screening and Intervention (SNS-E) If possible and needed, host health fairs and/or community-based screenings where glycemic testing is provided as part of the health system's community benefit work to identify individuals at risk for diabetes. ☐ If providing community-based screening, develop referral pathways for individuals that screen positive to connect with the appropriate level of care and/or establish with a PCP, regardless of screening location.

-- Partner with external community-based organizations, including faith-based organizations, to host screening for prediabetes and diabetes. - Partner with external, community-based organizations connected to community care hubs. - □ As resources allow, utilize tactics (e.g., mobile van) to reach medically underserved or rural populations (e.g., low income, migrant populations, etc.)^{xlv}
+Partner with external, community-based organizations connected to community care hubs to host screening for prediabetes or diabetes.

-Inpatient Care Settings

-Follow the ADA's Hospital Care Delivery Standards, or more updated clinical guidance, for patients admitted for diabetes or diabetes-related conditions.^{xlvi}

-Utilize discharge planning toolkits, such as the Agency for Healthcare Research and Quality's Re-Engineering Discharge (RED) Toolkit to ensure comprehensive discharge planning, including medication reconciliation and structured discharge communication

-• Coordinate care transitions with the patient's primary care provider and send a discharge summary within 3 business days.

-Meet the Key Indicators for Recognition under Leapfrog's Recognized Leader in Caring for People Living with Diabetes Program.

-Develop capabilities to track and report diabetes-related performance measures, such as complications from diabetes (e.g., measures for diabetes-related amputations, hypoglycemic events, diabetic ketoacidosis, hyperglycemic hyperosmolar nonketotic syndrome) as determined by payor contracts and/or reporting requirements.
+☐ Partner with external community-based organizations, including faith-based organizations,